scparedes/spychronous/README.md

 >>>	numbers_job.run_multi_processed()
 [8, 4, 6]
 ```
-_Notice there's no guaranteed order of the output._
+_Notice there's no guaranteed order of the output.
+See [Coupling output to input](#coupling-output-to-input) for tips on working with this behavior._
 #### Important Configurable Features
 If you need to set process pool size, set worker timeouts, handle Ctrl-C, or run your job single-processed (to debug, for instance), the following features come in handy.
 ###### Process Pool Size